earthstar-project/earthstar/README.md

 (You can also still look up documents by path in the usual old way.)

-### Reliable streaming locally, to subscribers or indexes
+### Followers: Reliable streaming locally, to subscribers or indexes

-In addition to the usual `onWrite` events, there's now a new way to subscribe to a Storage: with a `Follower`.
+The old `onWrite` events are gone.
+Now, there's now a new way to subscribe to a Storage: with a `Follower`.
 A follower is like a pointer that moves along the sequence of documents, in order by `localIndex`, running a callback on each one.

 This is a Kafka or Kappa-db style architecture.

 You could use this to build an index or Layer that incrementally digests the content of an IStorage without ever missing anything, even if it only runs occasionally.
 It just resumes from the last `localIndex` it saw, and proceeds from there.

-Followers can be async; they move along the sequence at their own pace, processing one document at a time.
-There may be many followers attached to an IStorage, each crawling along at different speeds.
+Followers are async; they move along the sequence at their own pace, processing one document at a time.
+There may be many followers attached to an IStorage, each crawling along at their own different speeds.

+There may also be sync-style followers -- the entire program would wait for them to always be caught up, to provide backpressure and keep a big backlog of work from developing.

 You can start a Follower anywhere in the sequence: at the beginning (good for indexes and Layers), or at the current most recent document (good for live syncing new changes).